Bibliometric services and analysis

 The Bibliometrics group at the University of Bergen Library provides analyses and advice related to publishing activity, metrics and researcher visibility.

 The Bibliometrics group at the University of Bergen Library provides analyses and advice related to publishing activity, metrics and researcher visibility.
 The group is represented in UiB's "analysegruppe”, the BOA team, UiB Ferd, and national committees and projects for bibliometrics.

-- Analyses: On our webpage about publishing statistics we show analyses of publishing at UiB, its faculties and institutes.
+- Analyses: We carry out tailored analyses on request and according to capacity (see below).
+On our webpage about UiBs publishing statistics we have preprepared analyses of publishing at UiB, its faculties and institutes.
 This includes trends over time, national and international cooperation, open access, and subject profiles.
-We carry out tailored analyses on request and according to capacity (see below).

 - Teaching and advice: Via library teaching, the BOA team and UiB Ferd we provide advice about publishing strategy, profiles and visibility.
 We also provide guidance for updating publication lists and relevant metrics for the CV (see our guide, Profiles and Publishing statistics, on MittUiB).

-Contact us if you have questions related to publishing activity at UiB, need help with your own publication list, or advice about publishing statistics.
+Contact us if you have questions related to publishing activity at UiB, need help with your own analysis, or advice about publishing statistics.

 Below you can find an overview of typical anlyses we can assist with.
 In the bottom tab you can read the library’s principles for responsible use of bibliometrics.

 Analyses and services